 - This means as a Celestial Immortal, you will have access to those talks right away to listen to at your pace, in whatever order you choose, rather than waiting weeks.

 2. You are invited to join us live for the recordings of the Tao De Jing series of our Tao Talks Podcast, and these will be available within 24 hours after the talk.

 - Because we are starting the podcast with 23 pre-recorded commentaries, released once per week, as a Celestial Member you’ll hear the latest podcast over 20 weeks earlier than you would otherwise.

 3. You are invited to attend our Live Q&A Sessions after the talks.
-Tao Talks average 30 minutes, followed by Q&A sessions averaging 15 minutes.
+Tao Talks with Q&A are about 30 minutes long together on average.

 4. You are invited to send emails with questions on any chapter already covered, for as long as the series is ongoing, and Stuart will answer your question on air during the Q&A session the following call.